-Here are 10 iconic instruments used in traditional Irish music.
-Keep an eye (and an ear) out for these the next time you head to an Irish pub to enjoy a “trad session”!
+Here are ten iconic instruments used in traditional Irish music.
+Keep an eye (and an ear) out for these Irish instruments the next time you head to an Irish pub to enjoy a “trad session”!

-These box-shaped musical instruments are often used in traditional Irish performances.
+These box-shaped Irish instruments are often used in traditional Irish performances.

 They have the cool colloquial name of “the squeezebox,” as sound is produced from the instrument by means of squeezing and releasing the box while pressing buttons in tandem.

-The low whistle is another instrument commonly found in Irish traditional music.
+The low whistle is another Celtic instrument commonly found in Irish traditional music.

 This instrument appears similar to a standard tin whistle (see #8), although it is larger in size and produces a deeper, lower tone than that of its sister instrument.

-The tin whistle would be more popular in comparison to the aforementioned.
+The tin whistle would be more popular throughout Irish culture in comparison to the aforementioned.
 This instrument is greatly associated with Irish music and is taught to most Irish school children during early education.

 Nicknames for this popular instrument used in Irish music include the penny whistle, flageolet, Irish whistle, Belfast hornpipe, or feadóg stáin.

 7. Irish flute – gained popularity throughout the 19th century